Modern architecture: Asia and Australia

 Japan, like Europe, had an enormous shortage of housing after the war, due to the bombing of many cities.
 4.2 million housing units needed to be replaced.
-Japanese architects combined both traditional and styles and techniques.
+Japanese architects combined both traditional and modern styles and techniques.
 One of the foremost Japanese modernists was Kunio Maekawa (1905–1986), who had worked for Le Corbusier in Paris until 1930.
 His own house in Tokyo was an early landmark of Japanese modernism, combining traditional style with ideas he acquired working with Le Corbusier.
 His notable buildings include concert halls in Tokyo and Kyoto and the International House of Japan in Tokyo, all in the pure modernist style.